ElPengu/EdwinsPortfolio/README.md

 If you have any issues with step 4, it is probably due to import faults.
 In this case, you must import them.
 E.g., "py -m pip install Django".

 NOTE: These instructions work on Windows.
-Use the analogous commands if you do not use Windows.
+If you do not use Windows, use the analogous commands for these steps.

 To use the website, you have two options
 1. Use the already-made account